 It’s tough to want to hang out with your friends and not be able to—after all, there’s no replacement for face-to-face interaction.
 But there are still ways to lessen the sadness and frustration that comes with missing your friends.

 It’s common to default to texting your friends when you aren’t with them.
 But when you go weeks without seeing them, texting probably won’t feel like enough.
-Pick up the phone and give them a call so you can hear their voice instead of just reading a screen.
+Pick up the phone and give them a call so you can hear their voice instead of just reading text on a screen.

 Put some extra thought into your plans.

 When all of your hangouts are virtual, it’s easy to fall into “catching up” for an hour.
 There’s nothing wrong with just chatting, but if that gets stale, try thinking of something to do together.
 Video chat while you each bake your favorite dessert.
 Read the same book and then call each other up to discuss.
 Teleparty lets you sync up to watch a TV show or movie with friends, and some streaming services are building similar features right into their apps.

 Reach out to people you don’t talk to often.